Music therapy: Programs

-Music therapy programs primarily target active duty military members and their treatment facility in order to provide reconditioning among members convalescing in Army hospitals.
+Music therapy programs primarily target active duty military members and their treatment facility to provide reconditioning among members convalescing in Army hospitals.
 Although, music therapy programs not only benefit the military but rather a wide range of clients including the U.S. Air Force, American Navy, and U.S. Marines Corp.
-Individuals exposed to trauma benefit from their essential rehabilitative tools in order to follow the course of recovery from stress disorders.
+Individuals exposed to trauma benefit from their essential rehabilitative tools to follow the course of recovery from stress disorders.
 Music therapists are certified professionals who possess the abilities to determine appropriate interventions to support one recovering from a physically, emotionally, or mentally traumatic experience.
 In addition to their skills, they play an integral part throughout the treatment process of service members diagnosed with post-traumatic stress or brain injuries.
-In many cases, self-expression through songwriting or utilizing instruments help restore emotions that can be lost following trauma.
+In many cases, self-expression through songwriting or using instruments help restore emotions that can be lost following trauma.
 Music has a significant effect on troops traveling overseas or between bases because many soldiers view music to be an escape from war, a connection to their homeland and families, or as motivation.
 By working with a certified music therapist, marines undergo sessions re-instituting concepts of cognition, memory attention, and emotional processing.
 Although programs primarily focus on phases of military life, other service members such as the U.S. Air Force are eligible for treatment as well.
 For instance, during a music therapy session, a man begins to play a song to a wounded Airmen.
-The Airmen says " [music] allows me to talk about something that happened without talking about it".
+The Airmen says "[music] allows me to talk about something that happened without talking about it".
 Music allows the active duty airmen to open up about previous experiences while reducing his anxiety level.